Blog home

 Wooden toys

 Wooden resources can also encourage small world play, where communication and language is strongly encouraged as children play together and take turns.
 Through this type of play, children also develop their fine motor skills.
 Many small world resources are only suitable for children aged over three – however, these Wooden Vehicles and Animals have been designed especially to suit (and be safe) for babies and toddlers.
 Producing creative environments will stimulate imaginations.
-For example, you could create a natural habitat by including sticks and grass to surround the Wheelie Animals.
-You could create a garage out of cardboard boxes and make a map on a large piece of lining paper to develop an exciting environment for the Giant Wooden Truck or the Wooden Vehicles.
+You could create a garage out of cardboard boxes and make a map on a large piece of lining paper to develop an exciting environment for the Wooden Vehicles.
 Continue to incorporate different textures such as sand, metallic foil and shiny pebbles.
 This will encourage toddlers to further explore and extend their play.

 Wooden toys